Lutz-Dietterich/capstone-/.github/ISSUE_TEMPLATE/issue_template.md

 ---
 name: Userstory template
-about: |
-  A template to create user stories.
-  Remove all ... and examples before posting.
+about: A template to create user stories.Remove all ... and examples before posting.
+title: ''
 labels: enhancement
+assignees: ''

 ---

 ## Value Proposition